delvison/Network-Monitor/README.md

                   monitoring. text file must have one MAC address per line. default file will be blacklist.txt

-  #### mac_addresses.json
+It can be customized via the global variables found towards the top of the script:

+    loop_seconds = 30  # seconds to wait in between each monitor loop
+    disconnect_time = 1800  # time to wait before client is rendered disconnected
+    __checking = False  # flag that indicates whether or not to notice new connections __broadcast = True  # toggle for broadcasting to a web service __writing = False  # toggle for writing connections to a file __speak = False  # flag for speaking when a new device connects __log_unknown = True  # flag to indicate whether to log unknown devices __printing = False # flag to indicate if script prints output connected_file = "resources/connected_file.json"  # file to log connections log_file = "/src/resources/unknown_connections.log"  # log file for unkown devices mac_file = "resources/mac_addresses.json" # file for mac addresses
+    web_service_url = "http://127.0.0.1:3000/api/connections"  # web service url

+  #### Mapping MAC addresses (src/resources/mac_addresses.json)
 Please note that the script will attempt to read a JSON file (mac_addresses.json) that contains the mac addresses and aliases of the devices on your network.
 It's format should be as follows:

     [